2010–2017 Toronto serial homicides: Project Prism

 Project Prism was overseen by Detective Sergeant Michael Richmond and led by Detective Sergeant Hank Idsinga, who had served on the homicide squad for over thirteen years and had been assigned to Project Houston for six months.
 The task force also included an officer from the sex crimes unit and six officers from Police 51 Division, three of whom had been members of Project Houston.
-The investigation was difficult because of the lifestyle of the subjects, who used dating apps and frequently met people who they had never met before.
+The investigation was difficult because of the lifestyle of the subjects, who used dating apps and frequently met strangers.

 Kinsman's disappearance was central to the creation of Project Prism because of a lead obtained at the end of July.

-Idsinga later said that "a crucial piece of evidence" was recovered because Kinsman's disappearance had been reported within 72 hours, after which evidence could have been lost.
 According to an agreed statement of facts read in court, police found "Bruce" on Kinsman's calendar for June 26 – the same day Kinsman was last seen.
-That day, surveillance video outside Kinsman's residence showed a person matching his appearance approach a red vehicle.
+Surveillance video outside Kinsman's residence showed a person matching his appearance approach a red vehicle.
 The video did not show a licence plate or a clear picture of the driver, but chrome siding identified it as a 2004 Dodge Caravan.
 There were more than 6,000 similar models in Toronto, but only five were registered to someone named Bruce; of those the only 2004 model belonged to McArthur.
-By late August or September 2017 they matched the van from surveillance video of McArthur's apartment, but it was no longer at his residence.
+By late August or September 2017, police matched the van from surveillance video of McArthur's apartment, but it was no longer at his residence.

-Redacted warrants and police documents, partially released by a judge in mid-2018, revealed that in August and September police investigators had obtained production orders compelling the release of data from Google, Rogers Wireless, Bell Canada, Telus, Royal Bank of Canada and Manulife Bank of Canada.
-Around September, tracking warrants had been obtained for vehicles and phones.
+Redacted warrants and police documents, partially released by a judge in mid-2018, revealed that in August and September investigators had obtained production orders compelling the release of McArthur's data from Google, Rogers Wireless, Bell Canada, Telus, Royal Bank of Canada and Manulife Bank of Canada.
+Around September, tracking warrants had been obtained for McArthur's vehicles and phones.
 In October, further orders were granted for information from Yahoo!, Air Canada, additional banks and Pink Triangle Press, an LGBT publisher.
-McArthur was named in a September 8 request to place a judicial seal on the warrants, and a later request to seal warrants issued from September to November noted "the investigation into Bruce McArthur."
-An October request noted "circumstantial evidence" that suggested McArthur's involvement in the disappearance of five men, including Kinsman.